sasconsul/shape-ewebrtc-2016/README.md

 ##### WebRTC App Media Issues:
 ----
 * Make sure you are connected to Internet without VPN or other firewall restrictions.
+* If you are still not hearing audio on your Raspberry Pi 3 device, try to change the audio output by following the instructions on [Raspberry Pi Audio Configuration page](https://www.raspberrypi.org/documentation/configuration/audio-config.md).

 #### You can find more information at the resources listed below.
 * [AT&T Developer Platform](https://developer.att.com/)